What are the laws on information and data privacy in Rwanda

 Could you update your contact list and then there the contact person at

 Have a great day.

-Sent request to Ministry of Youth and ICT again, using a new contact address.
+Sent request to Ministry of Information Technology and Communication again, using a new contact address.

 From: Emmanuel NSHIMIYIMANA